 I am Xinrun Li, one of the international exchange students from Dalian University of Technology, and I love traveling around to explore new things.
 I am writing this article to record my unique experience at University College London and share some practical tips for those who are currently preparing for summer courses.

 It is crucial to ensure that I am fully prepared before taking off.
-As for me, assorted things are to value, like expenses, visas, what to bring before departure, and how to adapt to an unfamiliar environment.
+Assorted things are of value like expenses, visas, what to bring before departure, and how to adapt to an unfamiliar environment.
 To avoid forgetting something important, I have created a to-do list that reminds me to organize my schedule effectively before going abroad.

-Besides that, I have considered necessary expenses and other costs, which might be useful overseas, including costs for entertainment and souvenirs.
-Equally important is that adding an international plan to our mobiles will enable us to successfully use our cell phones abroad.
+Besides that, I have considered necessary expenses and other costs which might be useful overseas, including costs for entertainment and souvenirs.
+Equally important is adding an international plan to our mobiles enables us to successfully use our cell phones abroad.